OCTOBER AT CLUNY

 WILDLIFE

 If you are quiet, you should easily see the Red Squirrels.
 They are regularly on the feeders but are also noticeable within the garden busy burying food or racing around the trees.
 Try stopping and just watching them.
 They may come very close.
-There has been a good crop of hazelnuts & fungi providing them with even more food.
-The garden is full of birds especially around the feeders – various tits, chaffinch, goldfinch, greenfinch, blackbird, robin, siskin and dunnock.
-Within the garden you could also see or hear bullfinch, treecreeper, wren, goldcrest, nuthatch, treecreeper, raucous jays and great spotted woodpecker or even a speedy sparrowhawk!
+There has been a good crop of beech mast & fungi providing them with even more food.
+This year we have noticed a lack of birds at the feeders this year.
+You can still see various tits, chaffinch, goldfinch, greenfinch, blackbird, robin, siskin and dunnock.
+Within the garden you could also see or hear bullfinch, treecreeper, wren, goldcrest, nuthatch, raucous jays and great spotted woodpecker or even a speedy sparrowhawk!
 Redwings and fieldfares should begin arriving early in October resulting in no more rowan berries.
 Geese (pinkfeet early in the month, mainly greylag thereafter) are regular overhead as well as buzzards and ravens.
 You might be lucky enough to see a stoat most likely in the area of No 5.

 OCTOBER JOBS